MobilityData/awesome-transit/README.md

 - [GTFS](https://developers.google.com/transit/gtfs/) - A GTFS feed is a group of text files that contains infrequently changing transit data, like stops, routes, trips, and other schedule data.
 Transit agencies typically update their GTFS feed every few months.
 - [GTFS Realtime](https://developers.google.com/transit/gtfs-realtime/) - GTFS Realtime consists of three binary files that contain realtime vehicle positions, realtime arrival information, and service alerts.
 Transit agencies typically update these files every minute.
 - [TransitFeeds](https://transitfeeds.com/) - List of GTFS/GTFS-realtime data feeds from around the world.
 If you're trying to get realtime data for some agency, this is a good place to start.
+- [World Bank - "Intro. to GTFS" online course](https://olc.worldbank.org/content/introduction-general-transit-feed-specification-gtfs-and-informal-transit-system-mapping) - A free, online, self-paced course for learning about GTFS and GTFS-realtime.

 ### Community